 In these cases, if the at-fault driver has insurance, they compensate the other driver using their property damage liability portion covered in their insurance policy.
 This portion pays for the other driver’s vehicle damage, while the bodily injury liability portion pays for their medical expenses.

 The coverages in these cases will only handle the expenses up to the specified limit disclosed in the policy.
-If you were at fault in an accident and you have collision coverage, your insurance company will also cover your vehicle’s damages, your injuries, and any injuries passengers incur.
+If you were at fault in an accident and have collision coverage, your insurance company will also cover your vehicle’s damages, injuries, and any injuries passengers incur.

 The states that have no-fault insurance laws include the following: